krzysztofj1234567890/computer-science-basics-tutorials/Kubernetes/kubernetes.md

 #### DaemonSet

-A DaemonSet ensures that all (or some) Nodes run a copy of a Pod.
+A DaemonSet __ensures that all (or some) Nodes run a copy of a Pod__.
 As nodes are added to the cluster, Pods are added to them.
 As nodes are removed from the cluster, those Pods are garbage collected.
 Deleting a DaemonSet will clean up the Pods it created.

 Some typical uses of a DaemonSet are:
 * running a cluster storage daemon on every node